oscar-system/GAP_pkg/GAP_pkg_patternclass/README.md

 # GAP_pkg_patternclass

-This is generated wrapper package for the GAP package PatternClass 2.4.3.
+This is a generated Julia wrapper package for the GAP package PatternClass 2.4.3.

 ## Issues